 The Seafarers' Charity makes a life-changing impact in troubled times.
-Our grants to organisations support those who work – or have worked – at sea, and their families.
+Our donations and grants to organisations support those who work – or have worked – at sea, and their families.

 Proactive and forward-looking, we also seek ways to prevent issues becoming problems.
 Through funding, collaboration, research and advocacy, we tackle the root causes of seafarer hardship and disadvantage in the UK and around the world.